 - Travelling at the Speed of Plot Andrew Tinker can't travel at anything other than the speed of plot, which sometimes annoys him.

-- Unspoken Plan Guarantee (See Unreliable Narrator, just above.
-What you hear about future plans in the Wars may not be much, and it's not necessarily true.
-It's only when everything unfolds that you can be sure.)
+- Unreliable Narrator: The third-person narrative text has proved to be... inaccurate on occasion, due to the multiple instances of a Gambit Pile Up.
+As such, what you hear about future plans in the Wars may not be much, and it's not necessarily true.
+It's only when everything unfolds that you can be sure.